ucsd-cse29/pa1-utf8/README.md

 Substring of the first 6 code points: My 🐩’s
 Code points as decimal numbers: 77 121 32 128041 8217 115 32 110 97 109 101 32 105 115 32 69 114 100 337 115 46
 Animal emojis: 🐩
-Next Character of Codepoint at Index 3: 🐪
 ```

 ## Testing

-We provide 2 basic tests in the `tests` folder - which contain simple tests for detecting if there are errors in your code while identifying valid ASCII and converting ASCII lowercase to uppercase characters.
+We provide 3 basic tests in the `tests` folder - which contain simple tests for detecting if there are errors in your code while identifying valid ASCII and converting ASCII lowercase to uppercase characters.
 We have provided a test bash file that checks if your program output contains each line in the .expect file.
 You can use the following commands to run the tests (You may need to change the permission of the `test_script` file to be executable with the command `chmod u+x test_script`.):

 ```
 gcc *.c -o utfanalyzer // compiles your C code into an executable called utfanalyzer